sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 ## Configure Tyk Enterprise Developer Portal to work with an identity provider

-Once policies for the plan and product are created, and the scope-to-policy mapping is configured for all APIs that are included in the product, it's time to set up the portal to work with your IdP.
+Set up the portal to work with your IdP.

 ### Configure the App registration settings